lindatli/Bank_database_SQL/README.md

 The project uses the PKDD’99 financial dataset, which:

-- Contains eight related tables and around one million rows of data
+- Contains eight related tables and around one million rows of data.
-- Covers clients, accounts, dispositions, permanent orders, transactions, loans, credit cards and district-level demographic data :contentReference[oaicite:1]{index=1}
+- Covers clients, accounts, dispositions, permanent orders, transactions, loans, credit cards and district-level demographic data.
-- Is provided as a collection of CSV files
+- Is provided as a collection of CSV files.

 Key preprocessing steps:

 - CSV files are loaded into Python, inspected with `pandas`, and cleaned.
 - Date columns are originally stored as integers in `YYYYMMDD` format; helper functions convert them into proper `datetime` objects before loading into SQL tables with `DATE`/`DATETIME` constraints.
-- A few incomplete or unnecessary columns are removed from the transactions table for clarity.

 ---